the308official-afk/kv_cache_offloading/README/MISC.md

 # Misc Debug Notes

+I’m exploring a hardware/runtime co-design idea for **hint-guided KV cache prefetching** on Grace Hopper-style systems.
+Existing serving frameworks already do KV reuse and prefix caching, but they mainly answer: “Can we reuse this KV instead of recomputing it?”
+This proposal targets a different bottleneck: “Can we make sure the right KV is resident in fast GPU memory before an agent resumes after a tool call?”

-I’m exploring a hardware/runtime co-design idea for agentic LLM serving: **hint-guided KV cache prefetching**.
-Agentic workloads, like coding agents, naturally pause during tool calls such as repo search, test execution, or build steps.
-During those pauses, the runtime often knows that a session is likely to resume soon, but today’s GPU memory system mostly sees anonymous memory blocks, not “this is high-priority KV cache for Agent 42.”
-The opportunity is to use runtime hints to prefetch, prioritize, and briefly protect the right KV cache before the next model turn arrives, reducing post-tool resume stalls and tail latency.
-I’m proposing to first build an EC2-based SGLang emulation testbed that compares no prefetch, generic software prefetch, and hint-aware hardware-emulated prefetch, so we can estimate whether this kind of hardware support could deliver meaningful performance gains before pursuing deeper hardware changes.
+Agentic workloads, like coding agents, naturally pause during repo search, test runs, builds, and other tools.
+During those gaps, the runtime often knows a session is likely to resume soon, but today’s memory system mostly sees generic memory, not “high-priority KV for Agent 42 due back in 500 ms.” I want to prototype a hint-aware emulation testbed that compares no prefetch, generic software prefetch, and hint-guided prefetch/residency control.
+The goal is to estimate whether hardware/runtime support for KV metadata, priority-aware migration, temporary protection, and telemetry can reduce post-tool resume stalls and tail latency for tool-heavy agentic workflows.

 ```bash
 ssh -J ojaiyeob@falcon.7elements.com:1337 ojaiyeob@gracehopper